Rural Energy Pilot Program (REPP)

 Other Notes

 Under the REPP, funds will be awarded to assist Rural Energy Community Partnerships (RECP) to establish and develop clean energy communities through the deployment of community-scale distributed energy technologies, innovations and solutions.
-For more information, see the FOA.
+Funding is available until spent; it is unclear if USDA will issue an another solicitation for applications.